Phoenix Memo: Content

 The recommendations outlined by Williams were ignored or put aside because of other concerns.
-The memo was seen by at least one dozen officials of the FBI, including John P. O'Neill, but it was never passed to acting director Thomas J. Pickard, his successor Robert Mueller or the Central Intelligence Agency.
-In addition, the existence of the memo was not made known to President George W. Bush and his senior national security staff until May 2002.
+At least one dozen FBI officials saw the memo.
+Still, it was never passed to acting director Thomas J. Pickard, his successor Robert Mueller, or the Central Intelligence Agency.
+In addition, the memo's existence was not made known to President George W. Bush and his senior national security staff until May 2002.

-Mueller told the US Congress in an emotional hearing in May 2002 that failure to act on the memo was the result of deficits in the FBI’s analytical capabilities.
+Mueller told the U.S. Congress in an emotional hearing in May 2002 that the FBI's failure to act on the memo resulted from deficits in its analytical capabilities.

 Coleen Rowley (2002)

-The memo became the subject of another communiqué in June 2002, when FBI Agent Coleen Rowley took advantage of the federal Whistleblower Protection Act provisions to inform FBI Director Robert Mueller that his public statements about lack of “advance knowledge” by the bureau had no basis in fact.
+The memo became the subject of another communiqué in June 2002, when FBI Agent Coleen Rowley took advantage of the federal Whistleblower Protection Act provisions to inform FBI Director Robert Mueller that his public statements about lack of "advance knowledge" by the bureau had no basis.
 In her memo, Rowley wrote about the alleged suppression of the investigation concerning Zacarias Moussaoui.

-Analysis

-Bill Gertz of The Washington Times suggested that the lack of attention to the memo was one of several intelligence failures leading to the September 11 attacks.